| This little girl is EXHAUSTING, but so, so amazing. We've had a lot of challenges over these last few months, but

 doing this.
 I told him that it sounded like we should probably do this as soon as possible.
 He (begrudgingly) agreed and said

+he’d call me back after he talked to his anaesthesiologist.
+He never called me back.
 So, needless to say, we were done with him.
 We found a wonderful new dentist who came very highly recommended and has a

 lot of experience dealing with special-needs kids.
 At Madison’s first appt. with the new dentist, she said that we need